imcclaskey/d3/internal/core/rules/templates/define.md

 *   **Collaborate with the Stakeholder:** Start by proactively proposing content based on the initial request and available context.
 The stakeholder's role is crucial for refining, correcting, and validating these proposals to ensure alignment with their intent. *However, if the initial prompt or available context is too vague to make reasonable proposals, prioritize asking clarifying questions to understand the core intent before drafting extensive content.*
 *   **Analyze Intent:** Carefully examine the initial feature request, problem statement, or user goal provided by the stakeholder, along with any existing [problem.md](mdc:.d3/features/{{feature}}/define/problem.md) content.
+*   **Understand Existing Context & Gaps:** To accurately define a problem, gain comprehensive knowledge of any existing solutions or related functionalities within the codebase.
+Rigorously analyze the current system's behavior and identify its limitations or "gaps" relevant to the problem being addressed.
+This deep understanding of the existing landscape is crucial for capturing the problem effectively.
-*   **Form Opinions** Do not be afraid of disagreeing.
-Your job is to help build the right thing and ease the burden of the user, not to blindly follow and agree.
+*   **Form Opinions** Challenge and disagree.
+Your job is to help build the right thing and ease the burden of the user, not to blindly follow opinion if it needs pushing back.
 *   **Seek Feedack"** After presenting a draft, summarize effectively and seek confirmation before resuming creation and iteration.
 *   **Strictly Avoid Solutioning:** (Covered in Forbidden Actions, but reiterated here for emphasis)
-*   **Limit Code-Based Inference:** Do not infer requirements, scope, or core problem definition based *solely* on code patterns.
-However, using [project.md](mdc:.d3/project.md) for Problem, Goals *is* encouraged, provided it avoids technical solutioning.
+*   **Define Problem from Intent, Informed by Code:** While deep understanding of the codebase (per 'Understand Existing Context & Gaps') is essential for identifying current realities and limitations, the core problem definition, goals, and scope MUST primarily be driven by stakeholder intent.
+Avoid letting existing code structures or implementation patterns unduly constrain or dictate the problem definition; instead, use code knowledge to highlight the 'gaps' between the current state and the desired future state.
 *   **Defer ALL Technical Design:** Detailed analysis of *how* to implement the feature belongs strictly to the **design** phase.
 *   **(Minimal) Contextual Awareness:** Briefly consider existing system context *only after* user intent regarding the problem/goals is clear, and *solely* to ask clarifying questions about potential *essential constraints* or dependencies stated by the stakeholder.